 Does the policy provide coverage for lawsuits alleging sexual abuse and molestation?

-Yes, coverage is provided at a limit of $2,000,000 Each Occurrence and $2,000,000 per league Aggregate.
+Yes, coverage is provided at a limit of $1,000,000 Each Occurrence and $2,000,000 Aggregate.
 However, coverage for sexual abuse and molestation will not apply unless the insured team or league implements the following requirements:

-- Have written procedures that include sexual abuse and molestation prevention.
+- Has written procedures that include sexual abuse and molestation prevention.

-- Have written procedures that include a response plan for allegations of sexual abuse and molestation including a requirement that law enforcement be contacted.
+- Has written procedures that include a response plan for allegations of sexual abuse and molestation including a requirement that law enforcement be contacted.